Federal law enforcement investigating Baltimore bridge collapse, sources say

 A spokesperson for the FBI said Monday in a statement, "FBI is present aboard the cargo ship Dali conducting court authorized law enforcement activity.
 There is no other public information available and we will have no further comment."
 A Justice Department spokesperson confirmed federal agents are aboard.

-In a statement released Monday, the U.S. Attorney in Maryland, Erek Barron, said, "My office generally will not confirm the existence of or otherwise comment about investigations.
+In a statement released Monday, Maryland U.S. Attorney Erek Barron said, "My office generally will not confirm the existence of or otherwise comment about investigations.
 However, the public should know, whether it's gun violence, civil rights abuse, financial fraud, or any other threat to public safety or property, we will seek accountability for anyone who may be responsible."

 Attorneys for the corporation that owns the Dali did not immediately respond to CBS News' request for comment.